 Read more »

 Sport has become vital for Rio's lowest income communities, as they provide children and adolescents with recreational outlets.
 At just about every corner of Rio de Janeiro, you will find the locals playing Brazil's national sport, futebol.
 Sports have become an essential part of favela life, especially for children and adolescents because there are so few entertainment options for youth in low income communities.
 With a lack of entertainment and job options, children more and more are getting caught up in illegal activities to pass the time.
 The sports volunteer program has become a vital outlet for children; it provides them with friendly competition in a safe and fun environment.
 By no means do you have to be a sports star to participate in the sports programs, but a little talent goes a long way!
-Our sports projects include popular programs such as football, beach volleyball capoeira and surfing.
+Our sports projects include popular programs such as soccer, beach volleyball and capoeira.
 Volunteers are encouraged to list their preferences and skills but will be required to be flexible and participate in any variety of the above sports.
 You are especially encouraged to take the initiative to teach lesser-known sports such as baseball, American football or basketball!
 Please note that many of the sports programs are outdoors and dependent on good weather.
 In this event we will do our best to place volunteers who are unable to attend their project due to bad weather to help out at other projects such as working with children and community development.

 WORKING WITH CHILDREN